pratikshah3/SDK-Starter/README.md

 # SDK Starter Kit

 1. copy .env.example as .env
-2. update the CLIENT_ID and CLIENT_SECRET
+2. update your app CLIENT_ID & CLIENT_SECRET

-# Generate a user token
-1. Generate a user token in Postman
-2. Copy the user token
-3. Replace the users.js and rfis.js where ``` const token = "" ``` with the new token value

-# Check your API results

-1. navigate to  ``` url/api/projects/rfi && url/api/company/8484/users  ```
+3. Add user TOKEN  ( you can generate a token using the Demo Engineering Postman Collection )

+# To Test

+1. Goto Browser
+2. With a company that you have access to, navigate to. https://localhost:9090/api/company/:company_id/projects
-2. you should see results for all rfis
+3. You should see all projects listed for the company
-3. replace the company or project respectively in the users or rfis files